Celso0408/electrooptical-materials/README.md

          - **Optical Rectification, β(0; ω, −ω)**: Two photons of opposite frequencies (ω and −ω) generate a static (DC) electric field.
 Used in terahertz wave generation and detection.

-  _ DFT-Turbomole is able to calculate the first hyperpolarizability for both static and dynamic frequencies.
-By default, Turbomole calculates the first hyperpolarizability for the second harmonic generation case.
-However, this WaNo is designed to calculate hyperpolarizability for the Pockels effect as well.
+  Although Turbomole software calculates the hyperpolarizability by default for the second harmonic generation case, this WANO is designed to calculate hyperpolarizability for the Pockels effect.

     - _**Frequency calculation:**_ Calculate second derivatives of the energy with respect to nuclear positions.
 This can be chosen either with the structure optimization parameter or alone.
     - _**Plot HOMO-LUMO orbt:**_  If you need to see the frontier orbitals, selecting this parameter will calculate the related cube files.